-Croatia: INA Adria will be absorbed by INA5.
-June 2020. / SEE Energy News
+Croatia: INA Adria will be absorbed by INA, SEE Energy News

 INA Adria B.V. emerged following INA’s purchase of 100 % of Eni Croatia B.V. in June 2018 from Italy’s Eni, which thus exited Croatia’s upstream natural gas production sector.
 Oil company INA announced that it will absorb its Dutch-based subsidiary INA Adria B.V.
 INA is the sole shareholders of INA Adria, the merger does not need the approval of INA’s shareholders.
 Any INA shareholder with an ownership stake of at least one twentieth of the share capital has the right to submit a request for convening the general meeting on order to decide on the merger within a period of one months after the publication of the announcement.